10. Create clear leadership

 • Designing with Country project:

-• Bayview Park pilot project: Bayview Park was one of the six sites identified in the Designing with Country project design framework for potential cultural interpretive works.
-PRCG is working with City of Canada Bay and Aboriginal artists on a joint cultural interpretation project involving new picnic shelter and bespoke seating, as part of upgrades planned for the park.
+• Bayview Park pilot project: Identified in the Designing with Country framework, Bayview Park is the site of a joint cultural interpretation project.
+PRCG is partnering with City of Canada Bay and First Nations artists to deliver a new picnic shelter and custom seating as part of planned park upgrades.

 • First Nations Peoples of the Parramatta River research paper: Formatted draft circulated to the Full Group for review and endorsement.